sociomantic-tsunami/ocean/README.rst

 D2 Compatibility
 ----------------

+By default all development in Ocean is done in D1, but using a subset that is almost D2 comptaible (and with the help of d1to2fix_, it can be fully converted to D2).

-For now Ocean is only intended to work with D 2.070.x, but even that is not possible at the moment because of some changes needed in the upstream compiler that are still pending.
+That said, for now Ocean is only intended to work with D 2.070.x, but even that is not possible at the moment because of some changes needed in the upstream compiler that are still pending.
 Because of this a patched *transitional* compiler is needed.
 The patces needed to compile the ``dmd-transitional`` compiler are located in `docker/dmd-transitional/patches
 <https://github.com/sociomantic-tsunami/ocean/tree/v2.4.x/docker/dmd-transitional/patches>`_.

 We are working with upstream to get this issue sorted out as soon as possible.
 To track progress or read more details, please subscribe to `issue #9
 <https://github.com/sociomantic-tsunami/ocean/issues/9>`_.